AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 Orphaned resources, i.e. not referenced by an element in supported resource, **SHALL NOT** be allowed.
 An orphaned resource is not considered to be an “additional” element.

-The obligations on systems in handling additional elements are summarised as:
+System obligations on handling additional elements are:
 - Systems that construct or send information **SHALL** ensure that resource meet all applicable ADHA conformance requirements
-- System that receive or persist information, when sent a resource with an "additional" set of elements:
+- Systems that receive or persist information, when sent a resource with an "additional" set of elements:
-  - **SHALL** be capable of meaningfully processing (may mean display, persist, index, or other) all supported elements where the resource has been constructed in accordance with ADHA conformance requirements.
+  - **SHALL** be capable of meaningfully processing (depending on local requirements this may mean display, persist, index, or various) all supported elements where the resource has been constructed in accordance with ADHA conformance requirements.
-  - **SHOULD** retain additional elements that are core elements, known extensions, and unknown non-modifier extensions where they are capable of doing so
+  - **SHOULD** persist additional elements where the system is capable of doing so, and the additional element is not a modifier extension
   - **SHALL** receive or persist information that has been constructed in accordance with ADHA conformance requirements and MAY choose to ignore the additional elements
-  - **MAY** choose to reject non-conformant resources but is not required to
+  - **MAY** choose to reject non-conformant resources but are not required to

 ## Medicine information